Goda’s Slave – Chapter 7: Twin Gardens

 “It pains me to hear about your sister,” the priestess said without looking at her.
 “I am also a twin myself.”

-Kanna tilted her head, not sure what to say in response to that.
-“What an odd coincidence,” she murmured softly after some silence had passed.
+Kanna tilted her head, not yet sure how to accept a Middlelander’s sympathy.
+“What an odd coincidence,” she murmured in reply, settling for something neutral.

 “Not really.
 Twins and triplets are very common in the Middleland.
 Most of them are fraternal, but many are born identical as well.
 You may have noticed that a few of the assistants look alike, have you?”